 Overview

-Graded PDF Annotations allow instructors and students to have a discussion right inside the text.
-With Graded PDF annotations, you can:
+Social Reading (Graded PDF Annotation) allows instructors and students to have a discussion right inside the text.
+With Social Reading, you can:

 - Encourage students to read by making reading itself a class activity.